roytang/blog/content/notes/2013/12/ce04tm4/index.md

 - magicTCG
 ---

 Nope.
-Timestamp order only matters for effects in the same layer (i.e. if you resolve "set creature's P/T to 0/1" then afterwards resolve "set creature's P/T to 3/3", it becomes a 3/3), but for effects in different layers, they are applied simultaneously regardless of timestamp order.\n
+Timestamp order only matters for effects in the same layer (i.e. if you resolve "set creature's P/T to 0/1" then afterwards resolve "set creature's P/T to 3/3", it becomes a 3/3), but for effects in different layers, they are applied simultaneously regardless of timestamp order.